 The tattooing industry comes with some common tattoo artist misconceptions.
 It used to be a place of counterculture, a place where people could express themselves on their skin.
-Now that tattooing has gotten more mainstream, tattoo artists are more in the spotlight than ever before.
+Now that tattooing has gotten more mainstream, tattoo artists are in the spotlight more than ever before.

-Nevertheless, clients still hold misconceptions about tattoo artists that they’d like to clear up Here are a few common misconceptions that tattoo artists regularly face.
+Nevertheless, clients still hold misconceptions about tattoo artists that they’d like to clear up.
+Here are a few common misconceptions that tattoo artists regularly face.

 Tattoo Artists Are Unprofessional

 What many people don’t understand is that tattooing is a multi-billion dollar industry.
 Artists need to carry a certain level of professionalism to keep up with the demands of their work.
 They need a consistent scheduling system and clear-cut hours to meet with their clientele.
-Fewer shops accept walk-in clients, and many artists require appointments to make consultations.
+Fewer shops accept walk-in clients and many artists require appointments to make consultations.

 While you’d be hard-pressed to find a tattoo artist working in a suit and tie, the way they look does not necessarily define who they are as a person.
-The art of tattooing allows you to customize your appearance to better express yourself, but having a tattoo does not mean you cannot act professionally.
+The art of tattooing allows you to customize your appearance to better express yourself, still, having a tattoo does not mean you cannot act professionally.

 Furthermore, the people who give you tattoos run a business.
-They dress in casual clothes because the ink might ruin them, but they can be just as professional as a Wall Street broker.
+They dress in casual clothes because the ink might ruin them, yet they can be just as professional as a Wall Street broker.
 Tattoo artists are practically self-employed.
-While they often work in a shop, the artist has to attract their own clients, make their brand, provide customer service, and promote their skills.
+While they often work in a shop, the artist has to attract their own clients, make their brand, provide customer service and promote their skills.
 They work by commission, not by salary.

 Tattoo Parlors Attract the Wrong Kind of Attention

-Many people associate tattoos with tough guys, gang members, bikers, and bad influences.
+Many people associate tattoos with tough guys, gang members, bikers and bad influences.
 As a result, renting a studio for a tattoo shop can create hardship.
 While the artist is looking for a place to make art, the owners may fear that the region will attract “bad” people and that the artists will be irresponsible.

 Any Artist Can Become a Tattoo Artist

 No matter how well you can sketch, a canvas is not the same thing as a person.
-People constantly move as they breathe, twitch, and balance themselves.
+People constantly move as they breathe, twitch and balance themselves.
 Tattooing requires an entirely different skillset.
-One cannot be squeamish around blood, must have social competency, and be able to handle all sorts of people.
+One cannot be squeamish around blood, must have social competency and be able to handle all sorts of people.